 The small house moment started in the United States and gained in popularity during the 2008 financial crisis.
 Read more about the History of the Tiny House.
 The Tiny House NZ movement has arrived.
 Why has the movement gained so much traction and caused excitement lately?

 Many people now realise that they do not need/want a large home.
 Large houses are more expensive to build, more to furnish, heat and take longer to clean!
-A tiny house, however, can be affordable, easy to maintain and provide a truly sustainable approach to living.
+A tiny house, however, can be affordable, easy to maintain and provide a truly sustainable approach to living simply.

 Some of the common reasons for wanting to build a tiny house are:

 We have some very clever house designs available ideally suited to all of these uses.
-We build our homes on a steel chassis if you need to relocate your dwelling to another site in the future.
+At unit2go we build our tiny houses on a steel chassis if you need to relocate your dwelling to another site in the future.
 (We can also build on a trailer).
-Then your granny flat could become a bach later down the track.
+Then your house can become a granny flat or a bach later down the track.